HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 ![Alt text](Assets/images/In.Comparison.V1.V2.compressed.jpg)

 > [!NOTE]
+> - Some chapters have been rewritten, while others have been reorganized to improve readability and understanding.
+> - A new section, "Marauder Firmware Update via Micro SD Guide," has also been added - 08 July 2026.
+>
 > - Batch 2 units are now available.
 More Detail please check the in comparison chart - 12.April.2026 update.
 >
 > - Batch 1 units will be available to order on Tindie from 12 Feb 2026 and are scheduled to ship on Friday, 15 Feb 2026.